 1. Security Awareness

-- Identifying what tools, devices and hardware in your business interact with sensitive business data.
+- Identifying the tools, devices, and hardware within your business that interact with sensitive data

 2. Risk Prevention

-When we talk about risk prevention, we are talking about the cyber security tools and software that should be implemented as a first-line defence against cyber security incidents.
-For example, this includes tools like your anti-virus software, your firewall and your password manager.
+Risk prevention encompasses the cyber security tools and software that serve as your first line of defence against cyber security incidents.
+This includes tools such as anti-virus software, firewalls and password managers.

-We recommend following the ACSC’s protocol for mitigating security risks, known as the ‘essential eight’.
-Overall, these eight methods are an excellent starting point for cyber risk management, as it essentially covers areas where many cyber vulnerabilities lie.
+We recommend following the Australian Cyber Security Centre’s (ACSC) protocol mitigating security risks.
+Known as the “Essential Eight”, these eight strategies are an excellent starting point for cyber risk management, addressing many common cyber vulnerabilities: